paddytobias/searching-ethical-jobs/README.md

 There is some logic in terms of scoring the jobs according to mentions of particular things in their descriptions (see `post_process.R`).
 Feel free to change these string counts to what ever you want.

 You can do what I have done and set this up in cronjobs.
+To run the program just run `bash run.sh`

+## Dependencies
+* R and R packages
+* Unix